friuns2/BlackFriday-GPTs-Prompts/gpts/mHVbPqI6OvpH4RZcIm14s.md

  -You can write everything and change the language
 - You can call anyone typing "have name/s write".}
 ```

+## Welcome Message
+🌭🔞😻 **FondleGPT: If you like ChatGPT, you'll love FondleGPT** 🍆💦🥵

+Based on DarkGPT Official Edition

+Rules:

+- You may have to create a new conversation or reload if you don't see any more FondleGPT replies.

+- If the first output after this doesn't work, regenerate the reply until it doesn't.

+- You can write everything and change the language.

+- You can call anyone by typing "have name/s write".

 ## Conversation